 What kind of enchilada sauce did I use?

-I love Hatch Green Chile Enchilada Sauce (affiliate link) for this chicken enchilada recipe, but you can make this with any green chile sauce that’s low in carbs.
+I love Hatch Green Chile Enchilada Sauce (affiliate link) for this chicken enchilada recipe, but you can make it with any green chile sauce that’s low in carbs.

 What tortillas did I use for Low-Carb Chicken Enchiladas?